SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 ---
 layout: post
-title: "Job Search"
+title: "2022 Job Search"
 date: 2022-06-21
 comments: true
 ---

 In 2022, I ran my first serious job search as an "in career" engineer.

-In all, I applied to 41 companies,[^1] began conversations with 17 companies, and completed final round interviews (virtual onsites) with 11 companies.
+In all, I applied to 41 companies,[^1] began conversations with 17 companies, and completed final round interviews (virtual onsites) with 11 companies (Gusto, Brex, Plaid, Sigma Computing, Pinterest, Dropbox, Figma, Noom, Airtable, Robust Intelligence, and Google).

-These 11 companies spanned the gamut from smaller startups to late-stage unicorns and public companies.[^2] Of the 11 onsites, three were for machine learning engineer (MLE) roles, and the remaining eight for mid-level software engineer (SWE) positions.
+Of my 11 onsites, three were for machine learning engineer (MLE) roles, and the remaining eight for mid-level software engineer (SWE) positions.

 All together, my job search lasted over 6 months, and involved 163 conversations with recruiters, engineers, and hiring managers, of which 66 were interview calls.